It is true that one must travel south to get to Rome only if one is currently north of Rome. Such is the nature of truth.

 Which way is Rome, east or west?
 Actually either direction will get you to Rome.
 But one is faster.
 Which one is faster?
 It depends on where you are now.

 In each of my above two examples, I have two options.
-I could remove Donald Trump as President, but doing so would be extremely difficult — easier to change myself.
+I could attempt to remove Donald Trump as President, but doing so would be extremely difficult — easier to change myself.
 I could also sit under a tree meditating until I overcome the human need for sustenance… or you know what?
 I could just get a glass of water!

 Receiving the magical power of not needing water is not better than drinking a glass of water!
 If anything it would be an insult to the universe, a rejection of its gift of free water.
 Moral: getting the energy of a thing without physical form is NOT better than going after the physical manifestation, the form.
 Desiring only to change yourself is a rejection of the physical world, a rejection of the masculine energy.